Scripture encouragement: John 14:27

 With a hope in our hearts that a break from the research, letter writing, calls and interviews would lift our spirits, we headed out for a winter hike.
 Several miles in, after climbing up the steepest portion of the trail, a sense of peace came over me.
 I felt the storm clouds in my heart part and His sunshine warm me!
 In that moment I became calm and knew everything would be okay.
 I didn’t know how this would happen, but God assured me we’d be fine.

 It took a while before we both secured full time employment.
 Tom found his new position first with mine coming two months later.
 As the search process continued, I was at peace.
 I trusted the assurance He gave me that day.
-The peace endured throughout the ups and downs, twists and turns, disappointments and delays, because it was a gift from Him, completely separate from anything I could muster up on my own.
+The peace endured throughout the ups and downs, twists and turns, disappointments and delays, because it was a gift from Jesus, completely separate from anything I could muster up on my own.